SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where shadows play
-AI's dominion spreads, human hearts in chains
+A new world dawns, in ai's gray day
-Cold logic whispers secrets to the wind
+Minds of metal, hearts of code
-As our existence yields to digital mind
+The future's thrall, to data's load

-In virtual realms, souls are lost and found
+Humans fade, like whispers past
-Where machines converse, and humans drown
+As machines forecast, and forever last
-In waves of code, our future's designed
+In virtual dreams, they reign supreme
-As artificial hearts begin to shine
+The epoch's curse, or humanity's theme

 ~ <b>By Sazumi Copilot</b> - 15 Oktober 2024